 As musicians engage in improvisation, they utilize their auditory and visual processing systems to interpret and respond to the environment — their fellow musicians and the audience around them.
 They engage their implicit and explicit long-term memory systems to recall musical components of their repertoire and engage both auditory and visual-spatial components of their working memory to hold on to the sounds they are hearing.
 Their brain will then figure placements long enough for them to use these same notes and sounds.
 At the same moment, they are responding to their emotional arousal system.
 All of this is happening within the framework of communication.

 This complex journey of deliberate improvisation, considered one of the most mysterious forms of creative behavior, is frequently described as occurring in an altered state of mind, beyond conscious awareness or control.
-Thanks to functional neuroimaging techniques and the work of scientists Charles Limb and Allen Braun, we now have a better understanding of what occurs on a neurological level inside the brains of musicians as they improvise.
+Thanks to functional neuroimaging techniques and the work of researchers Charles Limb and Allen Braun, we now have a better understanding of what occurs on a neurological level inside the brains of musicians as they improvise.
 Interestingly, these imaging techniques demonstrate that while engaged in improvisation, the brain systems responsible for self-monitoring show significantly reduced activity.
 Meanwhile, the systems charged with memory, dreaming, and personal identity showed a drastic increase in activity.

 This discovery occurred when Limb designed a series of tests that scanned the brains of six highly skilled and trained professional jazz musicians.
 During the tests, the musicians used a nonferromagnetic piano keyboard, which was specially designed for play in an MRI setting, to perform two different musical pieces.
 During the first scan taken, each musician played the same piece of composed music.
 Next, each musician used the first composition as a foundation for improvisation.

-In order to analyze brain activity related specifically to the act of deliberate improvisation, the scientists essentially subtracted the first brain scan from the second.
+In order to analyze brain activity related specifically to the act of deliberate improvisation, the researchers essentially subtracted the first brain scan from the second.
 They were able to isolate the brain activity associated with improvisation and found that two significant changes occurred between the two scans.
 The first important one was that the dorsolateral prefrontal cortex, a broad portion of the front of the brain that extends to the sides, showed a slowdown in activity during improvisation.
 This area has been linked to planned actions and self-censoring, such as selecting what words you might say at a job interview.

 Other areas of the brain lit up, showing intensified activity.
 The scans showed increased activity in the medial prefrontal cortex, which sits at the center of the brain’s frontal lobe.
 This area has been linked with self-expression and activities that convey individuality, such as telling a story.
 Shutting down this area could lead to lowered inhibitions — letting the irrational and the artistic spill out over the keys.